AceDataCloud/SoraAPI/README.md

 - character_url: The video link needed to create the character.
 Note that the video must not contain real people, otherwise it will fail.

-An example of filling in is as follows:
+An example of how to fill it out is as follows:

 <p><img src="https://cdn.acedata.cloud/2nhdr2.png" width="500" class="m-auto"></p>